How to buy a house with no money down

-Becoming a homeowner doesn’t necessarily require a large down payment; there are options to help you get the keys without giving up every dollar in your savings.
-Here are three main pathways that might be right for you:
+Becoming a homeowner doesn’t necessarily require a large down payment.
+The conventional wisdom is that buyers need 20 percent down, but there are options to help you get the keys without giving up every dollar in your savings.

 - See if you qualify for a zero-down mortgage option.
-Bank of America just started a program with this goal in mind for minority neighborhoods.
+Bank of America’s zero-down program aims to help buyers purchase property in minority neighborhoods.
 USDA and VA loans allow you to get a mortgage without a down payment.
 To qualify, though, you’ll need to meet certain criteria related to where the property is located, how much money you earn, or whether you or a spouse has served in the military.

 - Explore low-down payment mortgage options.
 Both conventional mortgages and government backed mortgages are available for people putting down less than 20 percent.